🎉 Second Edition Released 🎉

 //

-// We cannot use XCTUnwrap here because it throws but `sink` is not declared with
+// We cannot use `#require` here because it throws but `sink` is not declared

 //